minhphat97/EasterBunnyHunt/README.md

 Moreover, certain users may get a warning like `WARNING: Exception thrown by a TimerTask`, please ignore the warning as we have confirmed that it does not affect compiling and running the game, the JAR file will still be built with that warning.

-We ulilize [JaCoCo Java Code Coverage Library] to calulate our test coverages, the detailed report on the coverage can accessed via an HTML file generated in `target/site/jacoco/index.html`.
+We ulilize [JaCoCo Java Code Coverage Library][7] to calulate our test coverages, the detailed report on the coverage can accessed via an HTML file generated in `target/site/jacoco/index.html`.

 Running
 -------